particle-iot/docs/src/content/reference/device-os/firmware.md

 The `context` parameter is often used if you implement your scanResultCallback in a C++ object.
 You can store the object instance pointer (`this`) in the context.

 The callback is called from the BLE thread.
 It has a smaller stack than the normal loop stack, and you should avoid doing any lengthy operations that block from the callback.
 For example, you should not try to use functions like `Particle.publish()` and you should not use `delay()`.
 You should beware of thread safety issues.

-For example you should use `Log.info()` and instead of `Serial.print()` as `Serial` is not thread-safe.
+Avoid using logging calls like Log.info from the BLE callbacks.
+While it normally works, as BLE handlers run from a worker thread, if the thread is swapped in during an existing log from the system, user, or timer threads, the resulting lock can delay BLE operations long enough for operations to fail.

 {{since when="3.0.0"}}